NathanLZC/Master-internship-repo-at-Institut-dAlembert/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the CC0-1.0 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments